Using PyVRP’s components

 print(cost_evaluator.penalised_cost(sol))

-Let’s see if the local search can improve this solution further.
+Let’s see if the local search can improve this solution.

 [6]: